Formed: 1970 Established: 1970

 Number of Residences:

-(Residential spaces range in amount of space and style)
+(Residential spaces vary widely in amount of space and style)

 Percentage of Food Grown:

 (Residents choose; some eat at home, some together in Cafe)